 The marketing images of dogs sleeping or lounging on Orvis beds is enough to inspire a nap.
-They’ve made their site a resource for dog health and behavior topics.
-And their social feeds are chock full of irresistible images and videos of dogs, including puppies in a hammock (!).
+And its social feeds are chock full of irresistible images and videos of dogs, including puppies in a hammock.

 Putting together their furniture may be a tough task, but at least Ikea supports your relaxation too.
 The marketing of their bedding shows off playful sheets and prints for the kids and a mix of bold designs and neutrals for adults.
 The bed linens product category is grouped under ‘home textiles’ together with curtains, quilts, pillows, and towels.

 A playful Ikea ad campaign in the UK even featured bottled bedding and pillows, connecting the dots between a restful night’s sleep and health.
 In the current pandemic, the company marketed the idea that comfortable bedding was essential — especially when your bed is doubling as your office.

 Why it works: By grouping a variety of products under one roof — Home Textiles — Ikea presents an opportunity to up-sell.
 After all, if you buy a new mattress, you may also need new bed sheets, pillows, and blankets.

 For more than a century, Swarovski has put the sparkle in gowns, tiaras, jewelry, sculptures, and even luxury cars.
 For its jewelry product category, Swarovski puts luxury within reach with a mix of modern and classic crystal necklaces, earrings, bracelets, and watches.